Help Center

 Setka Editor provides various interactive elements to diversify your content and make it more engaging.
 It includes animations, galleries, hotspots, and footnotes.
 And we are always happy to add more to the package.

 We also understand that you might need to create experiences that are not yet available as Setka's default features.
 Therefore, we want to give you an option to create your own JavaScript plugins enabling you to implement new custom elements.
-For interactive examples, visit our blog page about Custom JS plugins.
+For interactive examples, visit our .

 What are custom JS plugins